facjure/public-domain-poetry/README.md

 ## Overview

-Three parts: format, metadata, scripts
+Three parts: format, metadata, scripts.

 1. To restore poems, we need a new format that can be read by humans and machines alike.
 2. To curate poems, we need a way to add metadata, inline, which can be read by humans and machines.